 An astoundingly simple, compact and pretty looking grinder, the One-Touch electric grinder from Quiseen is a great option for occasional use and multi-functional users.
 Despite being small in size, this blade grinder has quickly become highly rated by users as it provides a decent result at an incredible price.

-This isn’t a coffee grinder that is going to rock your world, but with some simple features such as the easy-grip surface and built-in power cord storage, this is still a good option for beginners and those who want to use their grinder for general kitchen prep- but don’t want to break the bank.
+This isn’t a grinder that is going to rock your world, but with some simple features such as the easy-grip surface and built-in power cord storage, this is still a good option for beginners and those who want to use their grinder for general kitchen prep- but don’t want to break the bank.

 Quiet when in use